syeedanwar/hotel-management-system/README.md

 I made a web-based Hotel Management System that allows users to book rooms,explore quality rooms and choose their desired room .
 It also includes an admin panel to manage rooms, bookings, and customer details.

 ## Features
-- User login and registration system
+- Admin dashboard for room and booking management
 - View available hotel rooms
-- Admin dashboard for room and booking management
 - Store customer and booking details
 - Image gallery for hotel rooms
 - Simple and responsive UI
+- Easy Location Access

 ## Technologies Used